vinceskahan/v5wiki/logwatch.md

-## Using logwatch to monitor weewx log messages
+## Using logwatch to monitor WeeWX log messages

 logwatch is a system for summarizing log files.
-It matches patterns in log messages to create reports about the contents of log files for various system services such as mail, disk usage, software installations, etc.  This is a guide to make logwatch understand weewx log messages so that logwatch will report statistics such as the number of weewx uploads to weather underground, number of failed upload attempts over a month/week/day, etc.
+It matches patterns in log messages to create reports about the contents of log files for various system services such as mail, disk usage, software installations, etc.  This is a guide to make logwatch understand WeeWX log messages so that logwatch will report statistics such as the number of WeeWX uploads to weather underground, number of failed upload attempts over a month/week/day, etc.

-There are three files required to make logwatch understand weewx (or any new service).
-The first is the service configuration file (services/weewx.conf), the second is the logfile configuration file (logfiles/weewx.conf), and the third is the script that generates the weewx report (scripts/services/weewx).
+There are three files required to make logwatch understand WeeWX (or any new service).
+The first is the service configuration file (services/weewx.conf), the second is the logfile configuration file (logfiles/weewx.conf), and the third is the script that generates the WeeWX report (scripts/services/weewx).

-These instructions assume that weewx was installed from DEB or RPM package.
-If weewx was installed using setup.py to `/home/weewx`, the weewx logwatch files will be located in `/home/weewx/util/logwatch` instead of `/etc/weewx`, so replace `/etc/weewx` with `/home/weewx/util` in the commands below.
+These instructions assume that WeeWX was installed from DEB or RPM package.
+If WeeWX was installed using setup.py to `/home/weewx`, the WeeWX logwatch files will be located in `/home/weewx/util/logwatch` instead of `/etc/weewx`, so replace `/etc/weewx` with `/home/weewx/util` in the commands below.
 In either case, you can copy or symlink the files.

 1. install logwatch
 ```